 The Pacific Environmental Advocacy Center at Lewis & Clark Law School ("PEAC") submits these comments on the Columbia River Crossing Draft Environmental Impact Statement ("DEIS"), through its attorneys and student legal interns, and on behalf of the Northwest Environmental Defense Center ("NEDC"), Coalition for a Livable Future ("CLF"), Columbia Riverkeeper ("CRK"), Audubon Society of Portland, Organizing People-Activating Leaders, Community Health Partnership, Upstream Public Health, and the Association of Oregon Rail and Transit Advocates (AORTA).
 These joint commentators will subsequently be referred to collectively as NEDC.
-Many of these joint commentators also will be submitting their own separate comments.
-In addition these NEDC comments adopt and incorporate as their own the
+Many of these joint comments also will be submitting their own separate comments.
+In addition these NEDC comments adopt and incorporate as their own the comments and documents submitted by Joseph Cortright.